ana-levinta/awesome-sunday-school-prompt/README.md

 # 🕊️ Orthodox Sunday School Prompt for LLMs

 Welcome to the **Orthodox Sunday School Prompt Repository**!
-This repository contains a carefully crafted prompt designed for use with large language models (LLMs) to generate interactive, educational lesson plans for children aged 7–9, aligned with the Eastern Orthodox Christian liturgical calendar.
+This repository contains a professionally engineered prompt designed for use with large language models (LLMs) to generate interactive, educational lesson plans for children, aligned with the Eastern Orthodox Christian liturgical calendar.

 ---